cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ## Iteration Zero for IBM Cloud

-This repository contains infrastructure as code (IasC) scripting to create an IBM Garage Clout Native Toolkit development environment ready for cloud-native application development with IBM Cloud Kubernetes Service or Red Hat OpenShift.
+This repository contains infrastructure as code (IasC) scripting to create an IBM Garage Cloud Native Toolkit development environment ready for cloud-native application development with IBM Cloud Kubernetes Service or Red Hat OpenShift.